johngrohman/Desktop-Organizer/brains/README.md

 # Desktop-Organizer

 Desktop-Organizer is a program that will automatically organize your desktop as you add files to it.
-Files will instantaniously be filtered into their respective folders upon presentation to the desktop.
+Files will instantaniously be filtered into their respective folders upon presentation to the directory outside of the brains directory.